American Forts: West

 (1808 - 1813, 1815 - 1827), near Sibley FORT WIKI

-A temporary stockade which also served as the Sauk (Sac), Fox, and Osage Indian Agency.
-This was the first Federal fort in the interior of Louisiana Territory.
-Originally known as Fort (William) Clark (1) (under whose orders the fort was built) and later also as Fiery Prairie Fort, or Fort (George) Sibley (1), the Post Factor and Indian Agent.
-The site, northeast of town on a hill overlooking the river, was first marked as "Fort Point" in 1804 during the Lewis and Clark Expedition.
+A temporary stockade which also served as the Osage Indian Agency.
+This was the first Federal fort in the interior of the old Louisiana Purchase.
+Originally known as Fort (William) Clark (1) (under whose orders the fort was built) and later also as Fiery Prairie Fort, or Fort (George) Sibley (1), the Post Factor and Indian Agent at the time.
+The site, northeast of town on a bluff overlooking the river, was first marked as "Fort Point" in 1804 during the Lewis and Clark Expedition.
 The fort consisted of five blockhouses, barracks, hospital, Officers' quarters, and trading post.
-The fort was abandoned in 1813, and the Indian Agency was moved to Arrow Rock (see above) and Little Moniteau Creek near present-day Jefferson City (see Johnson's Fort above).
-The Indian Agency was re-established here in 1815, regarrisoned with troops in 1816, and it remained open until 1822.
+The fort was abandoned in 1813, and the Indian Agency was temporarily moved to Arrow Rock (see above).
+The Indian Agency returned in 1815, the fort was regarrisoned with troops in 1816, and it remained active until 1822.
 The post was then used as a military storehouse until 1827, when Fort Leavenworth was built to replace the post.
-The post was reconstructed in the 1940's.
+The post was reconstructed on the original foundations in the 1940's.
+A new Visitor Center and Museum was built in 2007.

 Another website from Graphics/Fine Arts Press